lbroglio/QRGenerator/README.md

 # QRGenerator
-A dotnet library for creating QR Codes.
+A C# library for creating QR Codes.